-In CAD, Object Snap Tracking has more options than displayed in the Setting dialog and there are many ways to set these options, let me explain in detail.
+In CAD, Object Snap Tracking has more options than displayed in the Setting dialog and there are many ways to set these options, let’s explore more.

 Object Snap Tracking is among the most import drawing aids.
-It can precisely locate objects and users can use the cursor to precisely locate destination points such as the center, endpoint geometric center, and perpendicular.
+It can precisely locate objects and users can use the cursor to precisely locate destination points such as the center, endpoint geometric center and perpendicular.

 We normally set the Object Snap Tracking in the Setting dialog, as is shown in the following picture.